BeauJoh/opencldemos/vecadd/Python/README.md

-to install PyOpenCL follow the guide:
+To install PyOpenCL follow the guide:
     http://wiki.tiker.net/PyOpenCL/Installation
 (at the time of writing, it only runs with older versions of python [2.6])

     python vecadd.py <platform no.> <device no.>
 e.g.
     python vecadd.py 0 0

-to find out available platform and device numbers, run: python vecadd.py
+To find out available platform and device numbers, run:
+    python vecadd.py